mrwweb/mrw-simplified-editor-wordpress/readme.txt

 Help your CMS editors create semantic content and style it with the theme for consistent formatting and portable content.
 This plugin removes blocks and other styling options to help editors focus.

 > I built this plugin for use on client sites.
-I hopes you'll find it useful! **This is an opinionated plugin.** Read an in-depth reasoning behind the decisions made by this plugin in the post ["A WordPress Formatting Manifesto."](http://mrwweb.com/wordpress-formatting-manifesto/)
+I hope you'll find it useful! **This is an opinionated plugin.** Read an in-depth reasoning behind the decisions made by this plugin in the post ["A WordPress Formatting Manifesto."](http://mrwweb.com/wordpress-formatting-manifesto/) If you find it compelling, then you'll probably like this plugin!

 [Contribute on Github.](https://github.com/mrwweb/mrw-simplified-editor-wordpress/)